OneDrive/onedrive-api-docs/sdk/js-v5/javascript-picker-saver.md

 # OneDrive file picker SDK for JavaScript

+**Note:** This version has been replaced by [file picker v7.2](../js-v72/js-picker-overview.md).
+New integrations should use the latest version of the file picker SDK.

 The OneDrive picker and saver SDK for Web apps is the fastest way to integrate OneDrive into your website.
 Open and save files to OneDrive by using a button, or just a few lines of JavaScript - all without handling authentication.
 The